 The County has two 800 MHz radio systems; the Public Safety system on newer technology supporting all the public safety responder agencies and the Public Service system, a legacy 800 MHz radio system serving the general government agencies and Fairfax County Public Schools.
 The Public Safety Radio system was initially upgraded in FY 2014 to the new P25 digital/ IP technology (this system is supported in the DIT Operating part of the E911 - Fund).
 Further upgrades and enhancements were made in FY 2017 and 2018 to replace the dispatch consoles in the primary and secondary Public Safety Answering Points (PSAPs) for Fairfax County and upgraded the PSAPs for Fairfax City, and the Towns of Herndon and Vienna.
 Additional console replacements for the Office of Emergency Management and the Sheriff's Office were also completed.
 A Geographic Prime Site and Dynamic System Resiliency (DSR) enhancement was also implemented to provide an additional level of hardening and resiliency to the public safety radio system that allows for full functionality should the main prime site fail to operate.
 The Public Safety system underwent two system upgrades in FY 2017 and again in FY 2018 to bring it in line with other National Capitol Regional radio systems.
-Plans are in place to undergo another upgrade of the Public Safety Radio System in FY 2021, which will continue to keep the radio system at the appropriate system operating level within the NCR.
-In FY 2021, the Public Safety Radio System will also receive an added ASTRO Stand Alone Repeater (ASR) site in the McLean area to address a historically poor radio frequency (RF) coverage area due to topography.
-This new site will provide better communications for public safety personnel operating in the field.
-The Public Service system is over 15 years old and is using proprietary technology developed in the 1990's and based on the older circuit-switched analog technology which lacks sufficient call processing capacity to meet current end user requirements, and has high maintenance costs.
+In FY 2021, the Public Safety Radio System received an added ASTRO Stand Alone Repeater (ASR) site in the McLean area to address a historically poor radio frequency (RF) coverage area due to topography.
+This new provides better communications for public safety personnel operating in the field.
+The Public Service system is over 15 years old and is using proprietary technology developed in the 1990's and based on the older circuit-switched analog technology which lacks sufficient call processing capacity to meet current end user requirements and has high maintenance costs.
 At the end of 2018, the manufacturer (Motorola) declared it would no longer support it, thus the system must be decommissioned as it can no longer be reliable for critical communications.

-Currently, all but Fairfax County Public Schools and the Department of Transportation have moved their communications from the Public Service System to a commercially available Push-To-Talk (PTT) platform.
-In FY 2021 the Department of Transportation is migrating to a VoIP communications platform for the transit bus fleet also agencies have made plans to transition to to Push-to Talk; during this period interoperable communications will be maintained using Radio over Internet Protocol (RoIP) and Inter Sub-System Interface (ISSI).
-Once the transitions are finalized, interoperable communications will be maintained through the ISSI connection and the Public Service system will be decommissioned.
+Currently, all but Fairfax County Public Schools (FCPS) have moved their communications from the Public Service System to a commercially available Push-To-Talk (PTT) platform.
+In FY 2021 the Department of Transportation migrated to a VoIP communications platform for the transit bus fleet also agencies have made plans to transition to Push-to Talk; during this period interoperable communications will be maintained using Radio over Internet Protocol (RoIP) and Inter Sub-System Interface (ISSI).
+FCPS is in the process of building and commissioning a standalone MotoTrbo radio solution for their transportation fleet.
+It is expected at the end of CY 2022 that FCPS will transition from the existing Public Service Radio System and on to their own radio system.
+Existing radio frequencies that are being utilized by the Public Service Radio System will be repurposed and relicensed for use by the Public Safety Radio System in addressing areas within the County that have poor RF coverage, similar to the solution implemented in McLean.
+Once the transitions are finalized, interoperable communications will be maintained through the ISSI connection, and the Public Service system will be decommissioned.
 County staff also serve as the Regional Coordinator for the entire National Capitol Region's ID management program to ensure regional radio interoperability.